 Fill out the German deregistration form (Abmeldefomular) on our website.
 We have translated the German deregistration form for you.
 All you need to do is fill out the fields in the form below and pay 9,90 Euro by Paypal or credit card.
 We will automatically transfer your data onto the German deregistration form.

-After payment, we will send you an email with 1, a cover letter, 2, the filled-out deregistration form 3, the landlord confirmation form.
+After payment, we will send you an email with a cover letter and the filled-out deregistration form.

 Simply print these documents and send them to the German registration office by post – deregistration done!